 - Provide local authorities and tenants with a detailed report of completed repairs

 - Ensure a fire safety plan is completed so that tenants are aware of what to do in the event of a fire

 - Ensure any furniture and furnishings meet the fire resistance regulations

 Fire Safety Equipment in Student Properties

 Ensuring fire safety equipment is available in your student accommodation is also crucial in order to keep both the property and the tenants safe.

-As standard, you should have carbon monoxide detectors, fire doors, fire extinguishers, fire blankets and interlinking fire alarms.
+As standard, you should have smoke/carbon monoxide detectors, fire doors, fire extinguishers, fire blankets and interlinking fire alarms.
 You can also install a stove guard which detects dangerously high temperatures and cuts off electricity to the cooker in order to prevent a potential fire outbreak.
 It’s also crucial to have these essential pieces of equipment checked regularly to ensure they remain fully operational.
 We can help in this regard with our thorough, competitively priced fire extinguisher testing service – call now to get started!

 While as a landlord, you can do your part in supplying and fitting fire safety equipment, your tenants will have their own duty of care.

 We recommend providing your tenants with fire safety advice to ensure they can also do their part to prevent and reduce any risks.
 We have listed some of this advice below: